HCLOpenBMC/documents/design/OCP_multi-host_OEM_implementation.md

 The implementation flow of OEM firmware update:

-1) Seperate daemon will be created for this OEM formware update.
+1) Seperate daemon will be created for this OEM firmware update.
 2) Binary file and slotId details can be an input from the user.
 3) Image can be generated from binary file and it has been validated.
 4) If image is not valid, then will stop this flashing and firmware update.